Exame Nacional do Ensino Médio: 2023

 Compared to the previous year, the number of registrants rose by approximately 540,000 (a 16% increase), totaling around 3.9 million participants.
 According to a survey by the newspaper O Globo, registration among low-income candidates increased the most in 2023, accounting for 453,000 of the new applicants.
 The proportion of students from public schools also grew by 5% compared to the 2022 edition.

 In 2023, INEP officially discontinued the Enem Digital format, in which candidates took the test on computers at designated centers.
 In 2022, the digital exam cost R$25.3 million to administer—equivalent to R$860 per participant—while the printed version cost R$160 per participant.
 Furthermore, digital-exclusive resources such as videos and audio features were never implemented in the system.

 Two days before the first test date, on 3 November, heavy rainfall in the state of São Paulo caused significant power outages that affected 84 of the 308 exam sites across the state.
 The local energy distributor, Enel São Paulo, stated that full power had been restored by the morning of the exam, although some students and parents at the UniDrummond campus in São Paulo city reported that the building was still without electricity at the time of testing.
 Enel announced that in cases where repairs were impossible, power generators would be supplied.
 INEP later confirmed that candidates affected by the storm could request a test rescheduling.

 Hours before the start of the exam, a full leak of the Language, Codes and Humanities tests, as well as the writing prompt, was reported.
 Journalists from O Globo received images of the leaked material and confirmed their authenticity by comparing them with an actual test booklet from a candidate who had just completed the exam.
 INEP acknowledged the incident and referred the case to the Federal Police for investigation.

 2024

 Due to the 2024 Rio Grande do Sul floods, candidates from the state were granted a registration fee waiver and given an extended registration period exclusive to local applicants.

 Originally scheduled to end on 7 June, the national registration deadline was later extended by one week, until 14 June 2024.

 2025

-The 2025 edition of the Enem is scheduled to take place between 9 and 16 November.
+The 2025 edition of the Enem was scheduled to take place between 9 and 16 November.

 However, due to the upcoming 2025 United Nations Climate Change Conference (COP-30), the cities of Belém, Ananindeua, and Marituba—all located in the state of Pará—will hold the exams on separate dates: 30 November and 7 December 2025.
 The change was made in coordination with the Ministry of Education to avoid logistical conflicts with the international event.